zaiisao/Documentation/en/Interactive Broadcast/logfile_android.md

 ## Considerations

-We recommend calling the `setLogFile` before calling the rest of the methods, otherwise the log file that the SDK records may not be complete.
+We recommend calling the `setLogFile` method before calling the rest of the methods, otherwise the log file that the SDK records may not be complete.